How Prompts Can Help Bypass AI Detectors Without Flagging?

 - What it is: Humans naturally use synonyms, vary sentence starters and rephrase ideas.
 We might accidentally repeat a word occasionally, but consistent, formulaic phrasing stands out.

 - Why it Happens: LLMs learn patterns from massive datasets.
 Certain phrases and structures become highly reinforced pathways.
-Without guidance to avoid clichĂ©s or vary expression, the AI defaults to these well-trodden, statistically dominant patterns.
-It also struggles with true synonymy and nuance, often reusing the same “safe” verbs or nouns.

 The Core Issue: Why Default AI Output Screams "Machine!"